Cybercrimes are on a constant rise around the world, and the latest cybersecurity statistics confirm this trend.

 Out of the different technologies used in organizations today, external email services, such as Yahoo! and Gmail, have been the causal factors of unexpected data breaches.

-The cyber crime statistics 2019 indicated that the top five technologies that usually lead to accidental breaches include corporate email (46%), file-sharing services (40%), collaboration tools (38%), and SMS or messaging apps (35%).
+The top five technologies that usually lead to accidental breaches include corporate email (46%), file-sharing services (40%), collaboration tools (38%), and SMS or messaging apps (35%).

 16. The information sector ranks first for having the highest number of breaches in 2019, which accounted for 88%.